TCG's Internship Program

 Fax: (212) 609-5901

-Writing Samples: We suggest submitting professional, non-fiction essays with content relating to the department or area of interest.
-If applying for the American Theatre internship we suggest an editorial piece; if applying for the Communications/Conferences internship we suggest a press release or communications related piece.
+Writing Samples: For your writing sample please submit a professional, non-fiction essay, ideally with content relating to the department or area of interest.
+For example, if you are applying for the American Theatre internship we suggest an editorial piece; if applying for the Communications/Conferences internship we suggest a press release or communications related piece.

 Deadlines: Application materials must be submitted by the deadlines below: